 Aging men often times struggle with whether to color their hair.
-Should they grow gray naturally?
+Should senior men grow gray naturally?
 Should they embrace the salt and pepper look?
 Some men may even decide to cover their gray entirely.
-Whether the reason is due to a youth-focused workplace, having a younger wife or improving self-esteem, covering gray doesn't have to be daunting.
+Whether the reason is due to a youth-focused workplace, having a younger wife or improving self-esteem, covering a senior man's gray hair doesn't have to be daunting.

 DIY or Professional?